Legacy Migration

 Dual-write and shadow reads

-During the transition period, new data enters both systems.
-The dual-write pattern writes every transaction to both databases.
-Shadow reads query both and compare results, logging discrepancies without affecting users.
+Dual-write is a data consistency mechanism.
+During the transition period, the facade writes every transaction to both the old and new databases.
+This keeps both systems in sync while you migrate modules incrementally.
+The risk is write failures: if the write to one system succeeds and the other fails, you have a data inconsistency.
+Handle this with a reconciliation job that runs hourly and flags mismatches.
 Use dual-write only during the active migration window, not as a permanent architecture.
-The moment you have validated the new system's data, stop writing to the old system.
+The moment you have validated the new system's data, stop writing to the old one.

 Testing and Risk Mitigation